What Kind of Writer is the Editor Looking For?

 A Way With Invention

 This writer astonishes the reader with situations, characters, settings, problems, and solutions he does not expect.
-(Often, a writer learns to do this by following John Cleese's advice and just getting past his first 20 or so ideas.)
+(Often, a writer learns to do this by following John Cleese's advice and just getting past his first 20 ideas, or so.)

 Worried You Don't Measure Up?